ToJen/quantum-connect-four/README.md

 This web based game is a submission for the IBM Quantum Awards 2019  the Game Award Challenge.
 <br/>
-The game is influenced by the popular [Quantum Tic Tac Toe](http://quantumtictactoe.com).
+This game is based on the tabletop game [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) and also inspired by the popular [Quantum Tic Tac Toe](http://quantumtictactoe.com).
+However Connect Four differs from Tic Tac Toe in that the pieces are placed from the top and fall to the bottom under the influence of gravity.

 ## Contributors
 - Arjit Khullar [@ToJen](https://github.com/ToJen)